MendoAlert, the Mendocino County Emergency Alert and Notification Service

 If you do not remember if you have registered for an account please visit the site sign-up page and try to register.
 When signing up the system will let you know if your email has already been used to register an account.
 If you have already registered an account with your email but don't remember your username or password please click "Forgot username" or "Forgot password" to reactivate your account.

-Mendocino County OES recommends that residents review their accounts annually to ensure their information and contact details are accurate and up to date.
+Mendocino County OES recommends that residents review their accounts at least annually to ensure their information and contact details are accurate and up to date.

 How many notifications will I receive?